Linkid/lapyrinthe/CONTRIBUTING.rst

 * Contact me
 * Use PO and MO files

-Translations are available in [Launchpad](https://translations.launchpad.net/lapyrinthe).
+Translations are available on `Launchpad <https://translations.launchpad.net/lapyrinthe>`_.

 Making mazes